nonsonwizubo/staffing-efficiency-simulator/README.md

         wait_time = (line / capacity)
 ```
 ### 3. Simulating Customer Satisfaction and Retention Rate
-To calculate customer satisfaction and rentention, an exponential decay function was used to calculate the relationship between wait times and service quality.
+To calculate customer satisfaction and rentention, an exponential decay function was used to calculate the relationship between wait times and customer satisfaction.

 The longer a customer waited, satisfaction and retention scores would decrease exponentially.